rogerkatona/portfolio/posts/flexbox-tailwind.md

 ---

 ## Flexbox: A simplified model
-We will focus on understanding 4 very important key flexbox tailwind.css properties.
+Let's focus on understanding 4 very important key flexbox tailwind.css properties.
 This is the foundation for building more complex models.
 We will discuss these properties by walking through a simple tutorial.
-Note: Additional styles are used in the HTML to show the resulting design more clearly.
+Note: Additional styles are in the HTML to show the resulting design more clearly.
 See the [live code](https://codepen.io/rogerkatona/pen/GRmpeXj) at codepen.
 The 4 key flexbox and their corresponding CSS rendered properties we will work with:

 - Flex-row `flex-direction:row`
 - Flex-col `flex-direction:col`